-2.3.6 Evaporation
+2.3.8 Evaporation

 This analysis does not include loss of water through evaporation, which can range from 1-5 mm/day or more in certain climates.
-An evaporation nomograph or map (Appendix B) can be used to estimate daily evaporative losses given data on temperature, wind speed, and relative humidity.
+An evaporation nomograph (Appendix B) can be used to estimate daily evaporative losses given data on temperature, wind speed, and relative humidity.
 Of these variables, wind speed has the greatest influence on evaporation.
 In the United States, a local branch of the National Resources Conservation Service (NRCS) may be able to provide more information regarding evaporation rates.
-It is interesting to note that evaporative losses of several millimeters per day can exceed liner leakage by a significant margin.
-Further discussion about evaporation is provided in Section 5.3.
+It is interesting to note that evaporative losses can exceed liner flux by a significant margin.